-For our continued growth within the specialty food space, we will continue to offer unique and premium quality products as well as new product introduction and innovation to our customers and potential customers.
+For our continued growth within the specialty food space, we intend to focus our efforts in demand driven active sales channels and leverage our ability to offer our products across multiple selling channels including to professional chefs within the restaurant channel as well as directly to consumer at home via ecommerce.
+We expect to continue offering unique and premium quality products as well as new product introduction and innovation to our customers and potential customers.
 In addition, we plan on continuing to value and strive for a high level of personalized customer service.